skylandsoft/recruitment/README.md

 **We don't have any team leader position** at Skyland.
 Every skylander is a natural-born leader and leads the team unintentionally regardless of work experience in years.

 **We are active practitioners of pair/mob programming**.
-Therefore all crafters are expected to be skilled at collaboration and teamwork.
+Therefore all skylanders are expected to be skilled at collaboration and teamwork.

 # Expectations From a Skylander